Quantum bit threads of MERA tensor network in large $c$ limit: Abstract

 \section{Abstract}

 The Ryu-Takayanagi (RT) formula is a crucial concept in current theory of gauge-gravity duality and emergent phenomena of geometry.
 Recent reinterpretation of this formula in terms of a set of ``bit threads'' is an interesting effort in understanding holography.
 In this paper, we investigate a quantum generalization of the ``bit threads'' based on tensor network, with particular interests in the multi-scale entanglement renormalization ansatz (MERA).
 We demonstrate that, in the large $c$ limit, isometries of the MERA can be regarded as ``sources'' (or ``sinks'') of the information flow, which extensively modifies the original picture of the bit threads by introducing a new variable $\rho$: density of the isometries.
-In this modified picture of information flow, the isometries can be viewed as generators of the flow, which is consistent with the fact that isometries are generators of dilation.
-The strong subadditivity and retlated properties of the entanglement entropy are also obtained in this new picture.
+In this modified picture of information flow, the isometries can be viewed as generators of the flow.
+The strong subadditivity and related properties of the entanglement entropy are also obtained in this new picture.
+The large $c$ limit implies the classical gravity can be emerged from the information flow.

 \keywords{Holographic entanglement entropy, AdS/CFT correspondence, quantum max-flow/min-cut.}